Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Features:

+ - Galaxy Shape options don't share the same variable anymore.
+  - Galaxy Shape option will be individually memorized.
+  - They are now owned by the shape class itself, and memorized independently.
 - New ship combat option to set MoO1 rules on Shields (Rounded down when halved).
 - "Check for Updates" will provide direct links to download files.
 - The Dark galaxy apply to AI too.